11.3 Explain the criteria used to name skeletal muscles

 Anatomists name the skeletal muscles according to a number of criteria, each of which describes the muscle in some way.
 These include naming the muscle after its shape, size, fiber direction, location, number of origins or its action.

-- The names of some muscles reflect their shape.
+- Muscle Shape: The names of some muscles reflect their shape.
 For example, the deltoid is a large, triangular-shaped muscle that covers the shoulder.
 It is so-named because the Greek letter delta is a triangle.

-- The skeletal muscle’s anatomical location or its relationship to a particular bone often determines its name.
+- Muscle Location: The skeletal muscle’s anatomical location or its relationship to a particular bone often determines its name.
 For example, the frontalis muscle is located on top of the frontal bone of the skull.
 Other examples are muscles of the arm that include the term brachii (of the arm).

 - The location of a muscle’s attachment can also appear in its name.
 When the name of a muscle is based on the attachments, the origin is always named first.
 For instance, the sternocleidomastoid muscle of the neck has a dual origin on the sternum (sterno) and clavicle (cleido), and it inserts on the mastoid process of the temporal bone.